With kids, it’s the simple things that really make an impact.

 The important thing about gift coupons for kids is that it shouldn’t put unnecessary stress on you.

 I’ve made some blank coupons if you would like to write out your own.
-If you already had plans for this summer holiday, turn them into a coupon for a surprise on Christmas day (and something else to look forward after Christmas day is over.
+If you already had plans for this summer holiday, turn them into a coupon for a surprise on Christmas day (and something else to look forward to, after Christmas day is over).

 To download the files: